-To assess the usability of exceptions in BSML, we present a simple implementation of generic parallel backtracking.
-It takes as argument a sequential function that returns all the children of a given node in the tree and raises a specific exception on a solution.
-The function exploring the tree proceeds in three steps:
+To assess the usability of exceptions in BSML, we present a very simple implementation of generic parallel backtracking.
+It takes as argument a sequential function f_chld that returns all the children of a given node in the tree and raises a specific exception on a solution.
+The backtracking function is shown below in pseudo-OCaml code.
+We suppose that scatter and gather split a list into a parallel vector and back, respectively.